 Why Was My Urine Sample Rejected?

 There are a few reasons why an original urine sample may be rejected during your test.
-Health and Hearing Conservation Consultants’ duty is to ensure testing samples are valid and unadulterated.
+Health Conservation Consultants’ duty is to ensure testing samples are valid and unadulterated.
 The most common reason that sample is rejected is because it is dilute.
 Generally this is because too many liquids have been consumed prior to testing.

 Other reasons a sample may be rejected are because it does not fall into the testing parameters of a typical human sample.
 Until all criteria has been met a sample will be rejected and a new sample will need to be provided.